NDK22/mlproject/README.md

 - DecisionTreeRegressor
 - XGBRegressor

-The model's performance was evaluated using r2 score.
-The model was hyperparameter tuned, and the best model was selected using GridSearchCV.
+The model's performance was evaluated using the r2 score.
+The model was hyperparameter-tuned, and the best model was selected using GridSearchCV.

 ## Snapshot of the Project